 Bamboo Toothbrush & other dental products

 Bamboo toothbrushes are biodegradable and the most sustainable alternative to their plastic competitor.
-When buying in bulk, you can find them at a reasonable price from Amazon or other websites.
+When buying in bulk, you can find them at a reasonable price from Amazon and other websites.
 Along with bamboo toothbrushes, some dental products you can use are silk floss and toothpaste tablets, read my post on sustainable dental care alternatives for more information.

 If you can’t find an affordable zero waste toothpaste, squeeze a small amount of what you have into a small jar instead of purchasing a travel size option.
 We should try to reduce our waste as much as possible, and avoiding travel size items is the best way to avoid unnecessary plastic trash.